 Take a “Sex and the City” Tour

 There are plenty of filming locations from “Sex and the City” that you can visit throughout New York.
 We recommend joining a Sex and the City Hotspots Tour which shows you many of the locations from both the series and the SATC movies.
-Some of the most famous include Carrie's apartment, Aidan's furniture store and the church where Samantha met ‘Friar F**k'.
-Bonus points if you dress up as your favourite SATC character for the tour which does include a stop for cocktails, of course!
+Some of the most famous include Carrie's apartment, Aidan's furniture store, and the church where Samantha met ‘Friar F**k'.
+Bonus points if you dress up as your favorite SATC character for the tour which does include a stop for cocktails, of course!